Dual Use Research of Concern (DURC)

 Reason for Policy

-This policy complies with the federal Policy for Institutional DURC Oversight which applies to institutions receiving federal funding to conduct certain types of life science research.
-The policies are intended to preserve the benefits of life sciences while ensuring safe research practices and mitigating risks.
+This policy complies with the United States Government Policy for Oversight of DURC and PEPP, which applies to institutions receiving federal funding to conduct certain types of life science research.
+The policies are intended to preserve the benefits of life sciences research while ensuring safe research practices and mitigating risks.

 Procedures